Monday, August 7, 2017

 "Rather, we have renounced shameful, hidden things; not acting deceitfully or falsifying the word of God, but by the open declaration of the truth we commend ourselves to everyone's conscience in the sight of God.
 And even though our gospel is veiled, it is veiled for those who are perishing, in whose case the god of this age has blinded the minds of unbelievers, so that they may not see the light of the gospel of the glory of Christ, who is the image of God."
 (2 Corinthians 4:2-4)

-However, there are many people in this world who vehemently reject Jesus Christ as Lord and Savior.
+However, there are many people in this world who still vehemently reject Jesus Christ as Lord and Savior.
 Those who do not repent will perish.
 Satan, the god of this world, has blinded the minds of unbelievers.
-People are lost, not because the truth of the gospel is inaccessible, but that they have sinned and fallen short of the glory of God.
+People are lost, not because the truth of the gospel is inaccessible, but because they have anchored themselves against God.

 In order to inherit the kingdom of God, we must be born again.
 That means our hearts must be renewed through the supernatural indwelling of the Holy Spirit.
 We must repent of our sins and place our trust in the work of Jesus Christ.
 The gospel of His glory is a light which shines on those who have faith.
 We must share it with others.